ix5/vendor-oss-sony-health/README.md

 **Type-C terms:**

-- UFP = Upstream-facing port
+- UFP = "Upstream-facing port", i.e. the port that flows towards the computer
-- DFP = Downstream-facing port
+- DFP = "Downstream-facing port", i.e. the port that flows from the device towards another device, perhaps USB audio output

 ## Sources